Green ticket roundup: Aftermath

-The Green ticket roundup was the first mass round-up of Jewish people by the Vichy Regime, it was followed a year later with the deportation and murder of more than 13,000 Jewish people during the Vel' d'Hiv Roundup.
+The green ticket roundup was the first mass round-up of Jewish people by the Vichy Regime, it was followed a year later with the deportation and murder of more than 13,000 Jewish people during the Vel' d'Hiv Roundup.

-Photographs
+Discovery of photographs

 In the early 2010s, 200 contact sheets taken in occupied Paris surfaced at a fair in Reims.
 Five of the sheets, a hundred or so images, concern the green ticket roundup and the life of deportees in the Beaune-la-Rolande and Pithiviers camps.
 A Norman flea-market merchant bought them and forgot them until he watched a documentary on the Second World War.
 He contacted collectors, who eventually donated them to the Mémorial de la Shoah.
 The photographer may have been Harry Croner, a member of the Wehrmacht Propaganda Troops who accompanied Theodor Dannecker and other German officials present during these opérations.
 Some of the photos were published in the collaborationist press, and later figured in archives or works of history, but without photographer credit.
 One photo is famous for having appeared in Nuit et Brouillard (1956) by Alain Resnais.
 While it was once believed to have been taken at Pithiviers, it is now known to depict Beaune-la-Rolande.